trim21/go-phpserialize/readme.md

 You serialize all data into php array only, and decoding php serialized array only

-php object (or stdClass) is not supported.
+decoding php object (or class) is not supported yet.

 ### Advantage: